Litery/betbright-test/README.md

 # Solution to the test supplied during recruitment process

+Write simple command-line application demonstrating the following functionalities:

+- Creating sports, events, markets or selections

+- Searching for sports, events, markets, or selections

+- The system should be able to combine N filters with an AND expression

+- Filters may be more or less complex

+- Updating sports, events, markets or selections

+- Deleting sports, events, markets, or selections

+Restrictions:

+- No ORM usage

+- Data persistently stored

 ### Setup
 #### To run the cli tool
 > docker-compose build